1. How many Graduate Programs in Psychology do you have?

-There is no fee for submitting the Department Application.
-There is a $55 fee for submitting the University Application.
+There is a $55 fee for submitting the Cal State Apply Application.
 There is a $150 fee for new applicants submitting the PPS Credential Program Application.
 For re-applicants it is $100.

-22. Where do I send my University Application and all of its related materials?
+24. Where do I send my Application and all of its related materials?

 Yes, generally with completion deadline dates.

 27. How can I find out if my application is complete?

 You should contact the Graduate Services Liaison, by phone or e-mail before the February 1st deadline, preferably with ample time to replace something that may/may not be missing.
 Contact information is listed below.

 28. I received notification that my application is incomplete.
 What gives?

 Since the Psychology Department does not send written notification that your application is complete or incomplete, most likely the written notification came from the Division of Graduate Studies regarding your Cal State Apply Application.
 If you have questions, they should be contacted.